-Typography is certainly not a new web design element that you should consider, but how you use it can be considered different for 2020.
+Typography is certainly not a new web design element but how you use it can be considered different for 2023.

 When the sharpest images and the most informative text just won’t get the job done, it’s time to give your web page a video to enjoy.

 While most website visitors may not take the 90 seconds it takes to read a block of text, you’ll find that some are willing to watch a 90-second video.
 Whether the video is explaining a product in more detail, convincing a potential customer to buy a product, or helping to explain the idea behind a product, there is so much that the right video can do for a brand.